HMS Surprise (K346): Service history

 After sea trials Surprise was commissioned in September 1946, and sailed to Valletta, Malta, where she remained with the ships of the Mediterranean Fleet for exercises and visits throughout the Mediterranean Sea and the Red Sea, with periodic refits at HM Dockyard, Valletta.

 In November 1952 Surprise returned to Portsmouth.
 As the Royal Yacht Britannia was still under construction Surprise was selected for conversion for use by Queen Elizabeth II in the Coronation Review.
 The forward twin 4 inch mounting was replaced by a special viewing platform.
 The work was completed in March 1953, and after trials in the English Channel, the ship was deployed at Portsmouth.
 She then sailed to the Solent and took part in the Fleet Review by Queen Elizabeth II on 15 June 1953.
 All members of ship's company were subsequently awarded Coronation Medal.
 The Royal Crest fitted in front of the bridge was retained as a permanent feature to commemorate her service.
 Surprise returned to Malta in July to resume her previous duties.

 In 1961 a decision was made to retain the ship in service as the Flag Frigate as long as possible without a major refit, and the complement was reduced to 80.

 In late 1964 Surprise returned to the UK, arriving at Portsmouth on 12 December.
 In January 1965 she was decommissioned and placed on the Disposal List.
-She was sold to BISCO for breaking-up by P&W McLellan at Bo'ness where she arrived in tow on 29 June 1965.
-No other warship has since been deployed for use by the CinC Mediterranean as a Flag Frigate.
+She was sold to BISCO on 29 June 1965.